-This guide covers everything that you need to know about how to use Hashtags on Instagram in 2021, even if you’re just getting started.
+This guide covers everything that you need to know about how to use Hashtags on Instagram, even if you’re just getting started.

 Let’s get started.

 - What you need to know about Instagram Hashtags

 - How to find the best Hashtags on Instagram

 - How to use Hashtags to get the best results

 - 1. Add your IG Hashtags immediately

 - Final Thoughts on Hashtags on Instagram

 With over a billion active users every month, Instagram has to deal with over 100 million new images & videos every day.
 In order to actually get through all these images efficiently and to provide a great user experience, the only solution is an intelligent algorithm that can match the right content to the right people.